May 19, 2021 0 Comment

 For example, if the organization had launched an employee engagement program in the past, that didn’t go down well with the employees; then they should try to analyze the key reasons for its failure and carefully consider them in the design of a new program for employee rewards and recognition.

-There are a number of key reasons for customizing an employee recognition program to meet the needs of the organization and its workforce.
+There are several critical reasons for customizing an employee recognition program to meet the organization’s and its workforce’s needs.

-Therefore, a customized employee rewards and recognition program is likely to deliver much higher impact, due to its higher relevance to the employees and to the business.
+Therefore, a customized employee rewards and recognition program is likely to deliver a much higher impact, due to its higher relevance to the employees and the business.